ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 JSON {{-json}} is a popular representation format for structured data values.
-JSONPath defines a string syntax for selecting and extracting JSON values from a JSON value.
+JSONPath defines string expressions for selecting and extracting JSON values from a JSON value.

 JSONPath is not intended as a replacement for, but as a more powerful